 Something I've been saying since she first emerged.

-And so many of you said, Scott, you're so wrong, because just listen to her.
+And so many of you said, Scott, you're so wrong because just listen to her.

 Listen to all these dumb socialist things.

-She's a bartender, she's no politician.
+She's no politician.

 And I kept saying, don't underestimate her.